10 Successful Startup Companies & the European Entrepreneurs Who Created Them

 With 500 million wealthy consumers, Europe is the land of opportunities for young entrepreneurs’ ideas.
 Here you can find a list of successful startup businesses we believe can really inspire you.

 Lara Daniel and Christoph Kastenholz – Pulse-advertising.com

-Pulse Advertising is an Influencer Marketing Platform startup with a team of 60 and offices in Hamburg, London, New York City and Milan.
-Lara Daniel and EU Alumnus Christoph Kastenholz co-founded the Pulse Group and they were included by Forbes in its 30 Under 30 Media & Marketing ranking.
+Pulse Advertising is an industry leader in influencer marketing with a team of over 90 and offices in Hamburg, London, New York and Milan.
+Lara Daniel and EU Alumnus Christoph Kastenholz co-founded the Pulse Group in 2014.
+In 2018 they were included by Forbes in its 30 Under 30 Media & Marketing ranking.

 Oliver Dlouhý – Kiwi.com

 Founder of travel-booking site Kiwi.com, Oliver Dlouhý is one of many young entrepreneurs shaking things up in the Czech Republic.
 Dlouhý set up Kiwi.com in 2012 to provide jet-setters with flight price comparisons through a unique ‘virtual interlining’ algorithmic technology.